-- How long do I have to contact a personal injury lawyer?
+- How long do I have to contact a personal injury attorney?

 When Managing Your Case May Be Possible

 There are a couple of situations where handling a claim on your own may be possible.
-Just remember, if you start a claim process without a lawyer and hire one later, it can complicate things.
+Just remember, if you start a claim process without an injury lawyer and hire one later, it can complicate things.

 You may be able to manage your own case if:

-- The car accident caused no severe injuries.
+- The vehicle accident caused no severe injuries.

 - You’re in a no-fault state.
 This means you cannot sue unless your injuries reach a certain level.
 The level is determined either by the nature of the injuries or the cost to treat them, depending on where you live.